 Bonny Meyer called her friend Lynnaea Lumbard, NewStories Board Chair, one day to talk about community building work she wanted to do.
 The project she was launching, Thrive Napa Valley, intended to build local community resilience in the Napa region of California to build resilience by shining a light on success stories and by connecting social innovators to promot the most effective sustainable practices from around the world.
 Later, in 2017 after the devastating wildfires in Napa and Somona and after Bob Stilger’s publication of AfterNow: When We Cannot See the Future, Where Do We Begin, Bonny invited NewStories to come in to the region, and help people share grief, discover possibilities and take new action.

 NewStories and DreamRider Productions, based in Vancouver, British Columbia, met in 2015.
-We were inspired by how them used drama and song and laughter to engage children and others.
+We were inspired by how they used drama and song and laughter to engage children and others.
 In a playful and energized way, they were helping young people think about the environment and social justice and more.
 They needed a US fiscal sponsor and NewStories said YES!
 Since then we’ve helped share their story and look forward to bringing even more of their practices into ours.

 The Gaiaifield Project has been growing over the last decade around the service David Nicol has been called to offer in the world.
 We met 6 or 7 years ago when NewStories was helping to launch the Thriving Resilient Communities Collaboratory, David introduced gaiafield meditations to support the projects.
 We were blown away by the power of this work and easily agreed to be a fiscal sponsor and supporter The work of subtle activism is essential in our world.
 It helps us remember who we are.